 Based on the results of the SSJVIC records search, there are no cultural resources identified in the boundaries of the project site.
 Field surveys conducted on June 3, 2020 did not identify any cultural resources within the project site.
-Because there have been no previous cultural resource studies conducted within the project site and few previous cultural resource studies conducted within the project site, the archaeological sensitivity of the project site is unknown.
+Because there have been no previous cultural resource studies conducted within the project site and few previous cultural resource studies conducted within 0.5 mile of the project site, the archaeological sensitivity of the project site is unknown.